BuckShlegeris/BuckShlegeris.github.io/drafts/template-generator.md

 Here's my problem.
 I have a set of strings and want to find the shortest template expression which produces all of them.

 I'm fine if the template expression also produces other strings which are not in my set.

-This is always possible, because for any set of strings, eg $l \lbrace X, Y, Z\rbrace$, you can make a template expression like `[X][Y][Z]` which solves the problem.
+This means that it's trivial to come up with a bad solution, because for any set of strings, eg $l \lbrace X, Y, Z\rbrace$, you can make a template expression like `[X][Y][Z]` which solves the problem.

-We need to choose a cost function for templates.
-For the moment, I'm interested in saying that the cost is just the number of non-square-bracket characters in the template.
+(We need to choose a cost function for templates.
+For the moment, I'm happy to use the cost function which is just the number of total characters in the template.)

-## algorithm ideas
+## ideas

 Suppose you know the optimal way of editing string $l X$ to string $l Y$ using only insertions and deletions.
 If this takes $l n$ insertions, then you can make a template for the set $l \lbrace X, Y \rbrace$ with cost $l \text{length}(X) + n$.